-- operate the Fund as per the LGPS Regulations; - effectively manage any potential conflicts of interest arising from its dual role as Administering Authority and a Fund employer; - collect employer and employee contributions, and investment income and other amounts due to the Fund; - ensure that cash is available to meet benefit payments as and when they fall due; - pay from the Fund the relevant benefits and entitlements that are due; - invest surplus monies (i.e. contributions and other income which are not immediately needed to pay benefits) in accordance with the Fund's Statement of Investment Principles (SIP) and LGPS Regulations; - communicate appropriately with employers so that they fully understand their obligations to the Fund; - take appropriate measures to safeguard the Fund against the consequences of employer default; - manage the valuation process in consultation with the Fund's actuary; - prepare and maintain a FSS and a SIP, after consultation; - notify the Fund's actuary of material changes which could affect funding (this is covered in a separate agreement with the actuary); and - monitor all aspects of the fund's performance and funding and amend the FSS/SIP as necessary and appropriate.
+- 1. operate the Fund as per the LGPS Regulations; - 2. effectively manage any potential conflicts of interest arising from its dual role as Administering Authority and a Fund employer; - 3. collect employer and employee contributions, and investment income and other amounts due to the Fund; - 4. ensure that cash is available to meet benefit payments as and when they fall due; - 5. pay from the Fund the relevant benefits and entitlements that are due; - invest surplus monies (i.e. contributions and other income which are not immediately needed to pay benefits) in accordance with the Fund's Statement of Investment Principles/Investment Strategy Statement (SIP/ISS) and LGPS Regulations; - 7. communicate appropriately with employers so that they fully understand their obligations to the Fund; - 8. take appropriate measures to safeguard the Fund against the consequences of employer default; - 9. manage the valuation process in consultation with the Fund's actuary; - 10. provide data and information as required by the Government Actuary's Department to carry out their statutory obligations (see Section 5); - 11. prepare and maintain a FSS and a SIP/ISS, after consultation; - 12. notify the Fund's actuary of material changes which could affect funding (this is covered in a separate agreement with the actuary); and - 13. monitor all aspects of the fund's performance and funding and amend the FSS and SIP/ISS as necessary and appropriate.